Grading The Condition of Cassettes

 EXAMPLES:

 NOTE: The C60 BASF Tape shown here is almost a A-Grade Tape, but the front of the wrapper has several pin size punctures on it.
 The back is perfect.
-In this case, even though there are no rips or cuts, it has to take the B-Grade level.
+In this case, even though there are no rips, cuts, or cracks on the case, it is not a perfect A-Grade cassette.
+It can still be referred to as an A-Grade tape, but an additional comment about its peculiarity ought to be mentioned when selling it to others.